-Table 9 System Info: Detailed Information (continued)
+Table 11 System Info: Detailed Information (continued)

-LABEL DESCRIPTION WAN Information (The ese fields display when you have a WAN connection.)
+LABEL DESCRIPTION WAN Information (These fields display when you have a WAN connection.)
 Link Type This field displays the type of WAN connection that the Zyxel Device is currently using, such as Cellular WAN or Ethernet .
 APN This field displays the Access Point Name (APN).
 Mode This field displays the current mode of your Zyxel Device.
 Connect Time This field displays the current WAN connection time.
-IP Address This field displays the current IP address of the Zyxel Device in the WAN.
-IP Subnet Mask This field displays the current subnet mask in the WAN.
+IP Address This field displays the current IPv4 address of the Zyxel Device in the WAN.
+IP Subnet Mask This field displays the current IPv4 subnet mask of the Zyxel Device in the WAN.
 IPv6 Address This field displays the current IPv6 address of the Zyxel Device in the WAN.
+IPv6 Prefix This field displays the current IPv6 address subnet prefix of the Zyxel Device in the WAN.
 Primary DNS server This field displays the first DNS server address assigned by the ISP.
 Secondary DNS server This field displays the second DNS server address assigned by the ISP.
 Primary DNSv6 server This field displays the first DNS server IPv6 address assigned by the ISP.
 Secondary DNSv6 server This field displays the second DNS server IPv6 address assigned by the ISP.
 LAN Information IP Address This is the current IP address of the Zyxel Device in the LAN.
 Subnet Mask This is the current subnet mask in the LAN.
 IPv6 Address This is the current IPv6 address of the Zyxel Device in the LAN.
-IPv6 Link Local Address This field displays the current link-local address of the Zyxel Device for the LAN interface.
+IPv6 Link Local This field displays the current link-local address of the Zyxel Device for the LAN interface.
 Address A link-local address is a special type of the IP address that is only valid for communication within the local network segment or broadcast domain of the device.
 Typically, link-local addresses are used for automatic address configuration and neighbor discovery protocols.
 DHCP This field displays what DHCP services the Zyxel Device is providing to the LAN.
 The possible values are: Server - The Zyxel Device is a DHCP server in the LAN.
 It assigns IP addresses to other computers in the LAN.
 Relay - The Zyxel Device acts as a surrogate DHCP server and relays DHCP requests and responses between the remote server and the clients.
 Disable - The Zyxel Device is not providing any DHCP services to the LAN.
 Security Firewall This displays the firewall's current security level (High, Medium, Low, or Disabled).
 WLAN Information MAC Address This shows the WiFi adapter MAC (Media Access Control) Address of the WiFi interface.
 Status This displays whether the WLAN is activated.
 SSID This is the descriptive name used to identify the Zyxel Device in a WLAN.
 Channel This is the channel number currently used by the WiFi interface.
 Security This displays the type of security mode the WiFi interface is using in the WLAN.
 802.11 Mode This displays the type of 802.11 mode the WiFi interface is using in the WLAN.
 WPS This displays whether WPS is activated on the WiFi interface.